stefan-zugravel/Tesi_StefanCristiZugravel/README.md

 ```

 ## TO DO LIST
-1. Change aspect ration of oscilloscope screenshots
-2. **DO THE DEGREE FORM!!!!!!!!!!!!!!**
+1. Write a better descriptoin for the FMC debug tool
-3. Write chapter 5
+2. Write chapter 5